nagasudhirpulla/taming_python/blog/skills/sftp_logging.md

 * Logging facility can be any one among `DAEMON, USER, AUTH, LOCAL0, LOCAL1, LOCAL2, LOCAL3, LOCAL4, LOCAL5, LOCAL6, LOCAL7`
 * The default logging facility is `AUTH` which sends the logs to Windows Events (ETW).
 Logs can be seen from Windows `Event Viewer`
 * To send logs to a file, the logging facility should be `LOCAL0` .
 Logs be found in `C:\ProgramData\ssh\logs\sshd.log` file

+## Logging level and Logging facility in sssh

 ### References
 * OpenSSH logging official documentation - https://github.com/PowerShell/Win32-OpenSSH/wiki/Logging-Facilities